Functional Eigen-Grasping Using Approach Heatmaps: Conclusion

 \section{Conclusion}

-This paper presents a method for achieving functional grasps across diverse objects with different grippers.
-By defining the functional components of both the robotic gripper and the object, we propose the integration of a functional constraint to narrow down the grasp planning search space, focusing solely on grasps that fulfill the intended function.
-Additionally, we introduce the concept of the approach heatmap, revealing optimal locations on the object for the robotic palm to approach, enabling the gripper to satisfy the function effectively.
-Using the approach heatmap, we show experiments of planning and executing functional grasps on everyday objects.
+\ver{\st{This paper presents a method for achieving functional grasps across diverse objects using different grippers.
+By defining the functional components of both the robotic gripper and the object, we integrate a functional constraint to narrow the grasp planning search space, focusing solely on grasps that fulfill the intended function.
+We introduce the concept of the approach heatmap, which identifies optimal locations on the object for the robotic palm to approach, enabling effective functional grasps.
+Our experiments demonstrate planning and executing functional grasps on everyday objects using this heatmap.}}{}

+This paper presents a method for achieving functional grasps across diverse objects and grippers by defining functional components of both.
+We introduce an approach heatmap to identify optimal palm approach locations, narrowing the grasp search space to functionally relevant grasps.
+Experiments show successful planning and execution on everyday objects using this heatmap.

-This method enables each robotic gripper to identify its own suitable grasping areas, accommodating variations in kinematic design and capabilities.
-Currently, the generation of the approach heatmap and the grasp planning process are separate from each other.
-The grasp planner utilizes the approach heatmap in planning, influencing the types of objects the robotic gripper can grasp.
-However, this adherence to typical grasp planner metrics may have negative implications, particularly for objects like scissors that can't be effectively grasped using the entire gripper.
-For future works, we will consider combining the two steps, enabling the robotic gripper to optimize based on both factors simultaneously.
-Also, we will consider the motion that comes with executing the function.
-We believe considering these factors would contribute to the generalization and performance of this method.
+\ver{\st{This method allows each robotic gripper to identify suitable grasping areas, accommodating variations in kinematic design and capabilities.
+Currently, the approach heatmap generation requires the complete model and specification of the object's functional part.
+To generalize this process to novel and previously unseen objects, we aim to automate it using methods like open-vocabulary part segmentation [30], which can detect the functional part from an RGB image.
+A key challenge will be integrating the concept of functional reachability to generate the heatmap.\\ Another area for improvement is in integrating the approach heatmap generation and grasp planning processes, as their separation limits the grasp planner's effectiveness, especially for objects like scissors.
+Future work will focus on integrating these steps to optimize performance and generalize our method, considering the execution of functional motions.
+We believe this will enhance the generalization and performance of our method.}}{}

+Currently, heatmap generation relies on the object's full model and functional specification.
+To generalize to unseen objects, we aim to automate this with open-vocabulary part segmentation \cite{sun2023going}.
+A key challenge is integrating functional reachability and grasp planning, which limits effectiveness for complex objects like scissors.
+Future work will unify these processes to enhance generalization and performance.